SvitlanaKo/documentation/community/write.rst

 We use `reStructuredText`_ markup language to write the documentation and `Sphinx`_ generator to prepare it for the web publication at http://www.orocommerce.com/documentation.
 You can find more information about the syntax on the Sphinx website by reading `reStructuredText Primer`_.
 The most important information is provided in the sections below.

-Documentation source files are maintained in the dedicated `gitgub repository <https://github.com/orocommerce/documentation>`_.
+Documentation source files are maintained in the dedicated `github repository <https://github.com/orocommerce/documentation>`_.

 If you are willing to contribute - you are totally welcome.
 The information below should help you understand the documentation structure and topic organization, useful rst directives and a simple workflow that helps quickly publish a new topic.